yichenlilyc/dataviz-project-proposal/README.md

   * Drop down menu for Team (1 day)

 ## Iterations
 This iteration describe the players' wins/losses in the team.
-Instead of using the pie chart, I used the bar chart to show the total games that the player played and use differect color indexes to show the number of wins and losses.
+Instead of using the pie chart, I used the bar chart to show the total games that the player played and use different color indexes to show the number of wins and losses.
 [![img](https://user-images.githubusercontent.com/44181571/139180976-ec0a9197-663f-4e8e-877d-2d8dccba780b.png)](https://vizhub.com/yichenlilyc/539d25adc25942359d0cd205959603f0?edit=files&file=index.js)